-Cayuga Indian Nation of New York and the Seneca Cayuga Tribe of Oklahoma filed a petition for cert in Cayuga Indian Nation v.
+CAYUGA AND SENECA CAYUGA V. NEW YORK (Nos.
+05-982 AND 978) - On February 3, 2006, the Cayuga Indian Nation of New York and the Seneca Cayuga Tribe of Oklahoma filed a petition for cert in Cayuga Indian Nation v.
 Pataki, and the United States filed a separate petition for cert in U.S. v.
 Pataki, seeking review of the Second Circuit's sweeping decision dismissing the longstanding land claims of the Cayuga Nation and Seneca Cayuga Nation against the State of New York.
 In the decision, the Second Circuit relied on an extremely broad reading of the Supreme Court's decision in City of Sherrill v.
 Oneida Nation to hold that the doctrine of laches can be used to bar tribal claims that are "disruptive."
 Laches is a legal concept that prevents parties from unjustified delay in asserting their rights in a way that disadvantages the adverse party.
 The defense of laches has not been commonly upheld against tribal claims because of the longstanding legal and practical impediments to tribal enforcement of their rights.

 The Second Circuit's ruling not only threatens to extinguish tribal land claims in the Second Circuit, but could be used by other courts to fashion a new legal doctrine that the substantive rights of Indian tribes to their lands and resources are unenforceable wherever the court finds that their recognition would seriously disrupt the status quo.
 This could affect other tribal treaty claims regarding land, water, hunting and fishing rights or related claims.
-The Tribal Supreme Court Project has been coordinating the preparation of three tribal amicus briefs in support of the petitions for cert: (1) the New York Tribes' Amicus Brief which focuses on New York history and argues that the doctrine of laches cannot be invoked by a party with unclean hands and cannot be applied where legal and practical obstacles prevented the Tribes from bringing suit earlier; (2) the § 2415 Amicus Brief which focuses on the legislative history of § 2415 and argues that Congress was aware of and intended to preserve longstanding tribal claims, including tribal land claims; and (3) the NCAI Amicus Brief which addresses the "disruptive" standard, making the case that disruptiveness has no basis in Indian law and that the Second Circuit's approach will undermine the ability of Tribes and the United States to enforce tribal rights in a variety of contexts.
-The amicus briefs are currently due on April 7, 2006.
+The Tribal Supreme Court Project coordinated the preparation of three tribal amicus briefs in support of the petitions for cert which were filed on April 7, 2006: (1) the New York Tribes' Amicus Brief which focuses on New York history and argues that the doctrine of laches cannot be invoked by a party with unclean hands and cannot be applied where legal and practical obstacles prevented the Tribes from bringing suit earlier; (2) the § 2415 Amicus Brief which focuses on the legislative history of § 2415 and argues that Congress was aware of and intended to preserve longstanding tribal claims, including tribal land claims; and (3) the NCAI Amicus Brief which addresses the "disruptive" standard, making the case that disruptiveness has no basis in Indian law and that the Second Circuit's approach will undermine the ability of Tribes and the United States to enforce tribal rights in a variety of contexts.
+The Cayuga Indian Nation, the Seneca-Cayuga Tribe and the United States have filed their reply briefs and the case is scheduled for conference on May 11, 2005.
+A decision by the Court on whether to grant cert should be announced on May 15, 2005.